LeadRDRK/OpenBureau/docs/Config.md

 - `LOG_TAG`: Tag to append onto log messages.
 Useful for identifying log messages from multiple servers using the same output.
 - `WELCOME_MSG`: Message to send to users when they first join the server.
 Does not contain the system chat prefix.
 Newlines can be included in the message by using `\n`
 - `SYSTEM_CHAT_PREFIX`: The system chat prefix when sending system messages using the `chat` command.
 Default: `[System] `
+- `WORLD_NAME`: This property is set by the WLS server when launching a new Bureau to allow it to identify which world it belongs to.
+Intended for use in plugins.
+- `PLUGINS`: A JSON array of strings containing the names of the modules to load from the `plugins` directory.
 - `VERBOSE`: Enable verbose logging.
 Value is a boolean.